alaarab/MohrkeGPT/README.md

 ### /say

-Tell MohrkeGPT to say something
+Tell HellGPT-Q to say something

 Usage: `/say text`

 Arguments:
-- `text` (required): The text that MohrkeGPT should say.
+- `text` (required): The text that HellGPT-Q should say.

 ### /chat

-Chat with MohrkeGPT using the GPT Turbo 3.5 API
+Chat with HellGPT-Q using the GPT Turbo 3.5 API

 Usage: `/chat prompt [--tts]`